Skip to main content

 Climate change will increasingly influence the cosmetics industry in the future: This affects not only the sourcing of raw materials, but also changing customer needs as temperatures rise.
 In Japan, for example, versions of popular cosmetic products that cool the skin by several degrees are launched on the market every summer.
 The new Augmented Skin facial care from Prada is also interesting in this respect.
 It is based on 15 adaptogens from plants that are known to be able to adapt to extreme weather conditions and give the skin resilience.
 Our active ingredient MossCellTec™ No.1 from Mibelle Biochemistry protects against stress and damage caused by major fluctuations in temperature and humidity, improving the skin's ability to adapt to environmental changes.

 Healthy ageing is a privilege and cannot be valued highly enough.
-Longevity research has defined hallmarks of ageing that can accelerate the ageing process: genomic instability, telomere attrition, epigenetic alterations, loss of proteostasis, deregulated nutrient-sensing, mitochondrial dysfunction, cellular senescence, stem cell exhaustion and altered intercellular communication.
-As the term "anti-ageing" has come under fire, more and more cosmetic brands are focussing on resilient, healthy, beautiful - but not necessarily wrinkle-free - skin.
-There are some potent active ingredients for ageless skin, e.g. EPS Seaglow and Neuroguard from Codif or GlowAGE™ and EpiCalsome™ from Mibelle Biochemistry.
+Longevity research has defined hallmarks of ageing that can accelerate the ageing process: genomic instability, telomere shortening, epigenetic changes, loss of proteostasis, altered nutrient recognition, mitochondrial dysfunction, cellular senescence, stem cell depletion and altered intercellular communication.
+The Skinlongevity trend combines the longevity concept with skincare.
+Factors such as stress, sleep and mental health are increasingly being addressed by cosmetics.
+There are some potent active ingredients for ageless skin, e.g. RejuveNAD™ or CollPerfect™ P6 from Mibelle Biochemistry, EPS Seaglow from Codif or Rejuvaveen from Oat Cosmetics.

 Skinification